There’s a lot to know about buying freezer beef. We’re here to guide you through the process…

 How are the Wholesome Beef Direct animals grown?

 The animals sold through WBD are grown at Kimmel Ranch in Turner, Montana and are pasture raised on prairie rangeland, dryland forage fields and cover crop fields that include a variety of grazing plants that may include brassicas, oats, sunflowers, sorghum, millet, vetch, barley, triticale, and more.
 These cattle are not kept in confinement but live out in open pastures unless the weather becomes too inclement and they are temporarily moved into areas to protect them from the often brutal Montana winters.
-If conditions require, sometimes cattle may be supplemented with custom feed blends to help meet nutritional requirements the animals may need, but this is not typical.
+If conditions require, sometimes cattle may be supplemented with custom feed blends to help meet nutritional requirements the animals may need.
+We feel cattle health is top priority in developing a good end-product.

 I’m not sure how to use some of these cuts.
 What do I do with them?